 Wherefore I have not sinned against thee, but thou doest me wrong to war against me: the LORD the Judge be judge this day between the children of Israel and the children of Ammon.

-Jephthah is an example of young men that are motivated by a sense of adventure and understand their duty to uphold the heritage of their people.
+Jephthah is an example of young men that understand their duty to uphold the heritage of their people.
 We need an understanding of Biblical history and our American Constitutional heritage in order to be prepared for the times in which we live!
 Jephthah was a warrior that declared the mighty works of Yahweh from one generation to another.